Kier tops the contractors league table for May

 Designed to provide company intelligence for those working within construction and beyond, we report on the top 50 contractors, architects and clients for the month as well as the last 12 months.

 Kier are at the top of the contractors’ league table for May 2019, thanks to 12 contracts awarded with a total value of £397 million.
 Construction of the new HM Prison Wellingborough contributed £253 million, while the Paisley Town Hall regeneration also contributed £22million to the total amount.
-In joint second place were Hill Partnerships and Ardmore Construction with the total value both at £154 million and considerably less contracts awarded each at four and three projects respectively.
+In joint second place were Hill Partnerships and Ardmore Construction with the total value both at £154 million and considerably fewer contracts awarded each at four and three projects respectively.

 The latest edition of the Top 50 League Tables highlights the number of contracts awarded and the total value.
 This month shows that the combined value of contracts awarded to the top 50 was £2.6 billion and a total of 141 projects.